Reolink - Be Prepared, Be Ahead

 For buyers that require full-color night vision without noticeable lighting, the Reolink Argus 4 Pro is an ideal option.
 Alternatively, customers looking for a low-cost, high-performance option may choose to explore the regular Argus 4 version.

 It is equipped with twin lenses that offer you a 180° wide field of view with less distortion.
-The 2K+ or 6MP super high definition combined with spotlights allows you to view everything clearly and vividly all day & night.
-Also, it supports dual-band WiFi connection and person/vehicle detection.
+The 16MP super high definition combined with spotlights allows you to view everything clearly and vividly all day & night.
+Also, it supports motion track and person/vehicle detection.
 No subscription fee is needed!
+Whether indoors or outdoors, you can trust this dual-lens security camera to protect your property.

 Here is a video showing you how to set up and install this dual-lens camera.